Why You Need an Onboarding Program for New Salespeople

 Step 4: Train for Success

 Use several training platforms to make it easy for recruits to get the info they need when they need it.
 Focus on providing the sales skills and information needed for early success.
-Be careful not to overload new staff with information not needed in their initial weeks.
+Be careful not to overload new staff with information not required in their initial weeks.
 You can use a variety of tools to train new hires, including:

 Bring all recruits into the same training session and provide an overview of your playbook.
 Keep these sessions short and interactive.
 Adults do not learn by listening to lectures.